Matador Resources Company (MTDR) vs. Its Peers: A Comparison

-The public float for MTDR is 111.12M and currently, short sellers hold a 8.81% ratio of that float.
-The average trading volume of MTDR on March 24, 2023 was 1.29M shares.
+The average price predicted by analysts for MTDR is $69.36, which is $24.27 above the current price.
+The public float for MTDR is 111.12M and currently, short sellers hold a 8.46% ratio of that float.
+The average trading volume of MTDR on March 28, 2023 was 1.32M shares.

 Sponsored